Scouting in Idaho: Scouting History

 The 1969 National Scout Jamboree was held at Farragut State Park.
 Half of the 1973 National Scout Jamboree (Jamboree West) was held at the same location.
 The park hosted the 12th World Scout Jamboree in 1967.

 International Girl Scout gatherings named Senior Roundups were held every three years from 1956 until 1965.
 The last one was held at Farragut Reservation, Idaho, from July 17 to July 26, 1965, with 12,000 girls in attendance.

 Boy Scouts of America in Idaho today

 There are five Boy Scouts of America (BSA) local councils in Idaho.

 Grand Teton Council

 Grand Teton Council was formed as a result of a 1994 merger between Tendoy Area Council, headquartered in Pocatello, and Teton Peaks Council, headquartered in Idaho Falls.
 They serve over 22,000 Scouts and 12,000 leaders in eastern Idaho, western Wyoming, and southwestern Montana.
-Their main office is in Idaho Falls, with other offices in Pocatello, Blackfoot, and Rexburg.
+Their main office is in Idaho Falls.